wendyelviragarcia/eti_ToBI/README.md

 A Praat script for Sp_ToBI and Cat_ToBI intonational annotation

-Citation: Elvira-Garcia, W., Roseano, P., Fernández-Planas, A. M., & Martinez-Celdran, E. (2016).
+Citation: Elvira-García, W., Roseano, P., Fernández-Planas, A. M., & Martinez-Celdran, E. (2016).
 A tool for automatic transcription of intonation: Eti_ToBI a ToBI transcriber for Spanish and Catalan.
 Language Resources and Evaluation, 50(4), 767-792.

 ### DESCRIPTION
 This is a tool that automatically labels intonational events according to the Sp_ToBI and Cat_ToBI current systems.
-T
-	The system consist on a Praat script that assigns ToBI labels from lexical data introduced by the researcher and the acoustical data that it extracts from sound files.
+T The system consist on a Praat script that assigns ToBI labels from lexical data introduced by the researcher and the acoustical data that it extracts from sound files.
 The reliability results for both Cat_ToBI and Sp_ToBI corpora shows a level of agreement equal to the one shown by human transcribers among them in the literature.

+It is prepared to label any Spanish dialect, but it has been trained with Peninsular Spanish.

 ### INSTRUCTIONS
 0. Needs
 a) a folder with sounds (a sentence in each wav)
 b) textgrid with the same name than the sound and interval syllables and a mark for the stressed syllables.
 Every (file or IP must have at least a stressed syllable marked)